Ganty5/-Election-Data-Visualization-Outlier-Mapping-/README.md

 ### 🧩 Tooltip Page
 - **Polling Units in Cluster**: Total units associated with each cluster ID.
 - **Outlier Share (Gauge)**: Proportion of those units flagged as anomalies.
-- *(Optional)* Mini KPI: Could include metrics like average accredited voter count for the cluster.

 ---